Table of Contents

 Why do we need vulnerability management?:

-Which systems/services/applications may be scanned?:
+Which systems/services/applications will be scanned?:

 When will vulnerability assessments be conducted?: